 Short Retreats - 2 days

-Short retreats help you integrate those parts of The Bristol Approach that are most helpful for you more fully into your life.
+Short retreats help you integrate those parts of the Penny Brohn Whole Person Approach that are most helpful for you more fully into your life.
 Take two days out of your busy schedule to focus back on what is really important to you, have time to recharge, and perhaps gain new insight or inspiration.
 Read more about Short Retreats

 2 day Introductory Retreats